UbiquityDotNET/Llvm.NET/docfx/index.md

 ## Features
 * LLVM Cross target code generation from .NET code
-* JIT engine support for creating dynamic domain specific language runtimes with full lazy JIT support.
-(See [Kaleidoscope language tutorial](articles/Samples/Kaleidoscope.md) for more details)
+* JIT engine support for creating dynamic domain specific language runtimes with JIT support.
+(See [Kaleidoscope language tutorial](xref:Kaleidoscope-Overview) for more details)
-* Ahead of time compilation with support for Link time optimization
+* Ahead of time compilation with support for Link time optimization and debug information
 * Object model that reflects the underlying LLVM classes

 [Release Notes](ReleaseNotes.md)